Online Continual Adaptation with Active Self-Training: Introduction

 \section{Introduction}

-Machine learning models, trained with data collected from closed environments, often suffer from continual distribution shift (i.e., continual domain shift) and expensive labeling in open environments.
+Machine learning models, trained with data collected from closed environments, often suffer from continual distribution shift and expensive labeling in open environments.
 For example, a self-driving recognition system trained with data collected in the daytime may continually degrade when going towards nightfall~\citep{bobu2018adapting,wu2019ace}.
 The problem can be avoided by collecting and annotating sufficient training data to cover all the possible distributions at the test time.
 However, such data annotation is prohibitively expensive in many applications~\citep{zhang2020collaborative}.
-Particularly in many scenarios, the distribution shifts constantly appear over time~\citep{kumar2020understanding}, making it impossible to collect and annotate sufficient training data for a certain domain.
+In particular, for many scenarios, the distribution shifts constantly appear over time~\citep{kumar2020understanding}, making it impossible to collect and annotate sufficient training data for a certain domain.
 This calls for a new online system that can continually adapt to the changing domain using limited labels.

-The continual domain shift severely challenges the conventional domain adaptation methods~\citep{tzeng2014deep,ganin2015unsupervised,hoffman2018cycada}, for most of them are designed to adapt to a fixed target domain~\citep{Su_2020_WACV,prabhuactive} (Figure~\ref{fig:Intro} bottom).
+The continual domain shift severely challenges the conventional domain adaptation methods~\citep{tzeng2014deep,ganin2015unsupervised,hoffman2018cycada}, for most of them are designed to adapt to a fixed target domain~\citep{Su_2020_WACV,prabhu2021active} (Figure~\ref{fig:Intro} bottom).
 Some previous works consider gradual domain shift~\citep{bobu2018adapting,wu2019ace,kumar2020understanding}, where the data distribution gradually evolves from batch to batch, but it is not realistic to model the continual shift that happens in continuous time.
 The adaptive online learning~\citep{besbes2015non} provides a classical theoretical framework to deal with changing environments.
 However, it requires the target data to be fully labeled (Figure~\ref{fig:Intro} middle), which may be infeasible.
-Furthermore, it remains an open problem for online learning with limited labels under continual domain shift~\citep{lu2016online,shuji2017budget}.
-Recent work~\citep{chen2020active} studies online active domain adaptation for regression problem under covariant (i.e. $P(X)$) shift, but can not deal with classification problem under joint distribution (i.e. $P(X,Y)$) shift, which is more general and realistic~\citep{long2017deep,long2017conditional}.
+Furthermore, it remains an open problem for online learning with limited labels (online active learning) under continual domain shift~\citep{lu2016online,shuji2017budget}.
+Recent work~\citep{chen2021active} studies online active domain adaptation for regression problem under covariant (i.e. $P(X)$) shift, but can not deal with classification problem under joint distribution (i.e. $P(X,Y)$) shift, which is more general and realistic~\citep{long2017deep,long2018conditional}.